tiagodavi/tiagodavi/README.md

 ## Hi there 👋

-With over 15 years of experience as a Software Engineer, including 6 years in Elixir, 5 years in Python, 3 years in Node.JS and 2 years in Rust, I have contributed to the development of over 50 projects throughout my career, with many of them initiated from the ground up.
-I've worked for more than 10 different companies, tackling various challenges, including renowned companies like Apple, as well as startups in the United States, United Kingdom, Brazil, and Norway.
+With a robust 15-year background as a Software Engineer, spanning 6 years in Elixir, 5 years in Python (Machine Learning), 3 years in Node/Next.JS, and 2 years in Rust (Blockchain), I've played a pivotal role in actively contributing to the completion of over 50 projects throughout my career, many of which were launched from scratch.
+My expertise spans diverse challenges faced in more than 10 companies, ranging from established entities like Apple to startups in the United States, United Kingdom, Brazil, and Norway

 ## What sets me apart?

+Ranked among the top 100 developers at IBM.

 ### Open Source Contributions:
 I actively contribute to open source projects, demonstrating my